andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Not using *cardinality*, *selectivity*, or execution plan `BUFFERS` info in designs
 - Adding indexes haphazardly (over-indexing)<sup><a href="#footnote-2-2">14</a></sup>
 - Choosing schema designs with poor performance
-- Generating AI solutions but lacking skills to verify them

 <div class="corner-label">💵 Server costs, Developer time</div>